foodcoop-adam/foodsoft/README.md

 * This fork has enabled some plugins that aren't upstream.
 To make migration easier, we have included database migrations for these plugins.
 As a developer, that means: when you add a migration to an enabled plugin, please use `rake railties:install:migrations` and commit to install those in `db/migrate` as well.

-* The master branch is a combination of many merges and ad-hoc changes.
-A new version is being worked on in branch foodcoop-adam-rails4, based on Foodsoft 4.0.0.
+* The _master_ branch is a combination of many merges and ad-hoc changes.
+A new version is being worked on in branch _feature/rails4-adam_, based on Foodsoft 4.
 This is working, but does not yet contain all features present in the master branch.
-At some point, this branch will be abandoned in favour of foodcoop-adam-rails4.
+At some point, this branch will be abandoned in favour of _feature/rails4-adam_.

-* The beta can be found in branch feature-group\_order\_ajax-adam and has a totally redesigned member ordering interface.
-When this has been proven in production, it will be cleaned up and merged into master.
+* The beta can be found in branch _beta_ and has a totally redesigned member ordering interface.
+When this has been proven in production, it will be cleaned up and merged into _master_.

+See also the wiki page [foodcoop adaptations](https://github.com/foodcoop-adam/foodsoft/wiki/Foodcoop-adaptations).

 Developing